Collision Filters

 public Func<IDynamicTreeProxy, IDynamicTreeProxy, bool> Filter { get; set; }

-is the earliest filter applied during a world.Step and set by default to World.DefaultDynamicTreeFilter:
+is the earliest filter applied during world.Step and is set by default to World.DefaultDynamicTreeFilter:

 public static bool DefaultDynamicTreeFilter(IDynamicTreeProxy proxyA, IDynamicTreeProxy proxyB)